Reconciliation 2006

 that congregation and many tears were shed as God softened each heart.
 You see the Aymara and Quechua are looked

-down on in Bolivian
+down on in n

 society.
 They are darker skinned and